assert

 - This API uses the dump function.
 The total amount of dump data of all APIs using the dump function on each core cannot exceed 1 MB.
 You need to control the amount of data to be printed.
 If the limit is exceeded, no content will be printed.

-- When this API is used, if the Bisheng compiler is used for compilation, you need to manually link related static libraries.
-When CMake is used for compilation, the framework automatically processes the link, and you do not need to pay attention to it.
+- When using this API, if you use the bisheng command line for compilation, you need to manually link the related static library.
+However, if you use CMake for compilation, the framework automatically handles the linkage, and you do not need to pay attention to it.
 The specific compilation commands are as follows: Use --cce-aicpu-laicpu_api to link libaicpu_api.a to the device, and use --cce-aicpu-L to specify the library path of libaicpu_api.a.

 $bisheng -O2 foo.aicpu --cce-aicpu-L${INSTALL_DIR}/lib64/device/lib64 --cce-aicpu-laicpu_api -I${INSTALL_DIR}/include/ascendc/aicpu_api -c -o foo.aicpu.o